Beijing city fortifications: Dismantling

 Historical records indicate that when Li Zicheng retreated from the city in 1644, he ordered that the Ming Imperial palace complex and the major city gates be set afire.
 But in 1960, when the walls were finally dismantled, the workers realized that the Dongzhimen and Chongwenmen towers and gate sections were the Ming originals.

 The wall and moat systems were well maintained during the Ming and Qing dynasties, right up until 1900.
-No holes were allowed to be drilled, no arches made.
-Any damage—even if just a single missing brick—was swiftly reported to the authorities and repaired.
+It was not permitted to drill holes or cut arches in walls.
+Any damage—even just a single missing brick—was swiftly reported to the authorities and repaired.

 Much damage was done to the fortifications during the Boxer Rebellion (1898–1901).
 The Righteous Harmony Society burned down the gate tower at Zhengyangmen, and its watchtower was destroyed by Indian troops.
-The watchtowers at Chaoyangmen and Chongwenmen were destroyed by artillery fire from Japanese and British forces, and the guard tower at the northwest corner of the Inner city was destroyed by Russian cannon.
+The watchtowers at Chaoyangmen and Chongwenmen were destroyed by artillery fire from Japanese and British forces, and the guard tower at the northwest corner of the Inner City was destroyed by Russian cannons.
 British troops tore down the western section of the Outer City walls at Yongdingmen and the city walls surrounding the Temple of Heaven.
 They moved the terminus of the Beijing–Fengtian Railway from Majiapu, outside the city, to the grounds of the Temple of Heaven, where the British and American forces were headquartered.
 This was the first time since the Ming dynasty that the city walls had been breached.
-In 1901 British troops tore down the eastern section of the Outer city walls at Yongdingmen to allow an extension of the railway eastwards to Zhengyangmen.
+In 1901, British troops tore down the eastern section of the Outer city walls at Yongdingmen to allow an extension of the railway eastwards to Zhengyangmen.
 This enabled the construction of the Zhengyangmen East railway station (the present Qianmen Station).
 Here, British embassy and consulate staff could board trains to travel to the port city of Tientsin (now Tianjin) in the event of the need to retreat.
 British troops also tore down the eastern section of the Outer city wall near Dongbianmen for the construction of the Beijing Dongbianmen-Tongzhou feeder railway.